 Special Educational Needs and / or a Disability can affect many children throughout their school career and beyond.
 Whilst disabilities generally affect children long term, not all SEN difficulties should be seen as ‘Life Long’.
 SEND is seen by our school as the child requiring provision that is additional to, or different from the rest of the class.
 For example they may have additional needs due to dyslexia, coordination problems, number understanding, significant sight problems – the list is endless and every child is unique – however a carefully planned approach is needed, additional to high quality class teaching in order for these children to achieve as well as they can.

-Our school has a variety of key policies which directly impact upon our provision for children with SEND, which are all available as part of our school website, and include:
+Our school has a variety of key policies which directly impact upon our provision for children with SEND, and ensure that we fully comply with the Special Educational Needs and Disability Regulations (2014).
+These are all available as part of our school website, and include:

 SEND and Inclusion Policy (click here)

 Admission Arrangements (click here for link to Trust Policy page)

 Anti Bullying (click here for link to policies page)

 Supporting Medical Conditions (click here for link to policies page)